 Going to court can cost a lot of money and you may have to pay some of this cost.
 You should get advice if you are thinking of going to court.

 You should always try to avoid being evicted.
 Try to speak to your landlord or lender to see if you can reach agreement with them to stay in your home.
 If you owe money, you may be able to arrange to pay it back.
 If you have been asked to leave because of your behaviour, you may be able to get your landlord to give you another chance to prove you can change.

 If you are staying with family or friends, ask if they will agree to let you stay a little longer while you look for somewhere else to live.
 Talking through any problems might help.

 You should contact your local district office if you are considering mediation help.

 If you are leaving care

-- be well prepared
+- make sure you are well prepared

-- know what rights you have
+- know your rights

 - work out your finances and know how much you can afford